Ferae: Position of pangolins and creodonts within clade

 Pangolins were long thought to be the closest relatives of aardvark and xenarthrans, forming to the now obsolete order Edentata.
 Research based on immunodiffusion technique and comparison of protein and DNA sequences revealed the close relationships between pangolins and carnivorans, with whom they also share a few unusual derived morphological and anatomical traits, such as the ossified tentorium cerebelli and the fusion of the scaphoid and lunate bones in the wrist.
 The last common ancestor of extant Ferae is supposed to have diversified c.
 79.47 million years ago.

 While there has been strong support in the inclusion of order Creodonta into Ferae, they were usually recovered as sister taxon to order Carnivora.
 The Halliday et al. (2015) phylogenetic analysis of hundreds of morphological characters of Paleocene placentals found instead that creodonts might be the sister group to Pholidotamorpha (pangolins and their stem-relatives).
 However, recent studies have shown that Creodonta is an invalid polyphyletic taxon.
 Members of this group are now part of clade Pan-Carnivora and sister taxa to Carnivoramorpha (carnivorans and their stem-relatives), split in two groups: order Oxyaenodonta on one side and on the other side order Hyaenodonta plus its stem-relatives, genera Simidectes and Altacreodus.

+However, over the recent years the monophyly carnivoramorphans has been challenged, with Viverravidae being basal to the clade containing hyaenodonts, oxyaenids, and carnivorans.